 Cannon Beach History Center & Museum

 We live in a state with abundant forests, and yet we don’t all see the same thing when we look into the woods.
 Oregon is known for both its timber industry and its deep environmental values.
-For many decades now management of our public forests has made headlines and driven apart neighbors.
-Facilitator Mariah Acton will lead this conversation to explore the values, identities, and beliefs we each have about our forests and what we, as a state, do to steward, manage, and protect this special resource.
+What are the beliefs we have about our forests and what will we, as a state, do to steward, manage, and protect this special resource?

-This is the focus of “Seeing the Forest for the Trees: Stewarding Our Public Forests,” a free conversation with Mariah Acton on Thursday, June 14, 2018 at 4:00 p.m. at the Cannon Beach History Center and Museum.
-This program is hosted by the Cannon Beach History Center and Museum and sponsored by Oregon Humanities.
+This is the focus of “Seeing the Forest for the Trees: Stewarding Our Public Lands,” a free conversation with Mariah Action on Thursday, June 14, 2018, at 4:00 p.m. at Cannon Beach History Center & Museum, 1387 South Spruce Street.
+This program is hosted by Cannon Beach History Center & Museum and sponsored by Oregon Humanities.

 Oregon Humanities (921 SW Washington, Suite 150; Portland, OR 97205) connects Oregonians to ideas that change lives and transform communities.
 More information about Oregon Humanities’ programs and publications, which include the Conversation Project, Think & Drink, Humanity in Perspective, Public Program Grants, Responsive Program Grants, and Oregon Humanities magazine, can be found at oregonhumanities.org.
 Oregon Humanities is an independent, nonprofit affiliate of the National Endowment for the Humanities and a partner of the Oregon Cultural Trust.